nyoungstudios/alfa/functions/_example/README.md

 ## Description

 This is a example function for demostration purposes.
+The `install.sh` script is written in `sh` which provides the most compatibility.

 ## Options